MattiaDiProfio/Concurrency-Control-API/README.md

 # OCC API
 This project consists of a RESTful API built using the Spring framework.
-Through the endpoints listed below, users can manage their profiles and acconunts, as well as send and receive money through transactions.
+Through the endpoints listed below, users can manage their profiles and accounts, as well as send and receive money through transactions.
 The main focus of this project has been implementing a robust JWT-based authentication & authorization mechansim and ensuring high concurrency by checking for validity of transactions with the OCC algorithm provided.

 ## API Architecture & Components Overview